 - Arrange chicken and mixed vegetables on a sheet pan and roast for 25-30 minutes.

-Advice: For crispier chicken skin, broil for an additional 3-5 minutes.
+Advice: For crispier chicken skin, broil for another 3–5 minutes but watch it so it dont burn.

 2. Mediterranean Quinoa and Veggie Bake